 To protect your privacy, we are not able to provide you with an activation code via e-mail at this time.

-Currently we are unable to provide direct enrollment online, but hope to be able to do so in 2014.
+Currently we are unable to provide direct enrollment online, but hope to be able to do so in the future.

 For your security, your activation code will no longer be valid once youíve used it to establish your own account.
 If you donít use the code within 30 days, it will expire.
 If you have difficulty using your activation code prior to its expiration date, please call 855-389-6928 for technical support, or contact your providerís office to request a new activation code.
 Some, but not all, of our practice sites are able to mail you an activation code at your request.
 For others, you will need to request this in person at your next visit.

 Not right away.
-As we phase in our new electronic medical record system over the next few years, MyChart will become available to more Johns Hopkins Medicine patients.
+As we phase in our new electronic medical record system, MyChart will become available to more Johns Hopkins Medicine patients.
 As MyChart goes live in new locations, your record will include additional medical information from your Johns Hopkins providers who work across the health system.
 Please note that only one MyChart account is necessary to view medical information entered by multiple providers.

 Here is a general timeline: